 Mold spores can thrive in porous materials like wood, drywall, and paper.
 These spores grow when they have consistent moisture and an organic food source.
-Professional Mold Remediation Salt Lake City clean these materials, then spray them with biocide to prevent spores from reproducing.
+Professional Mold Remediation clean these materials, then spray them with biocide to prevent spores from reproducing.
 Reduced marker fungi in bulk samples of cleaned materials indicate successful remediation.

 Water damage can occur from a burst pipe, severe storm, or fire.
 A quick response is vital when these events happen to mitigate the damage and prevent mold growth.